-Protestant, planter and political scientist, Sir William Herbert (1553-1593) was all these things.
-In Croftus he set out the ills of contemporary Ireland and what he believed to be their causes.
-He was also ready with the solutions: Anglicisation, religious conversion and the introduction of 'civility'.
-In this edition, which is the first for over 100 years, the original Latin text has been freshly edited and equipped with a side-by-side English translation.
-Extensive commentary, an introduction and appendices are designed to help facilitate modern readers of this important treatise.
-ISBN 978-1-874280-02-6, lxi + 207 pp, €35, 1992 The council book for the province of Munster, c.
-1599-1649 Margaret Curtis Clayton, editor county assizes and gaol deliveries, protections, concordata, and proclamations, as well as correspondence with Dublin and with the privy council in London.
+Preserved in the British Library, MS Harleian 697-'The Council Book for the Province of Munster'-provides a rare insight into the workings of English provincial government in early seventeenth-century Ireland.
+Here are a wide variety of administrative records, the likes of which have rarely survived from other regions, such as presidential court cases, county assizes and gaol deliveries, protections, concordata, and proclamations, as well as correspondence with Dublin and with the privy council in London.
 This edition of a rare example of a wide-ranging provincial primary source provides a full transcription of what is the only extant register of the body that administered Munster in the first half of the seventeenth century.
 It offers a unique and richly detailed insight into life at the time and is an invaluable resource to scholars of early modern Ireland, particularly those specialising in legal, administrative, religious and social history.
 ISBN 978-1-874280-87-3, xiv + 498 pp, €65, 2008 The minute book of the Corporation of Clonmel, 1608-1649 Bríd McGrath, editor